Disclaimer: This is Untrue.

 *

-"Neoplatonism in Wikipedia"
+"Neoplatonism on Wikipedia"

 https://en.wikipedia.org/wiki/Neoplatonism